vishalkumarojha/dynamic_priodic_table/README.md

 # dynamic_priodic_table
-this is a dynamic priodic table made with css, js
+this is a dynamic priodic table ..... open intro.html only to view the project from beggning